fvacek/brouk/README.md

 # brouk
-Embedding shvbroker to cusdtom application prove of concept
+Embedding shvbroker to cusdtom application proof of concept